 At about 5:15 PM server time (PST) on a Friday night in April 2006, my raid group started forming up, as it had been doing every Wednesday and Friday for the past 6 months.
 Our raid leader, Maxwell, was inviting the rest of us into the group, and I was invited early this night.
-Meanwhile, the rest of us were all over the game world-either as the characters who we bring into Molten Core or as "alts" (other characters we had created to "waste" even more time in the game!), working on other quests or pyping or whatever-or just logging into the game after getting home from work/school.
-Once we got invited, we knew we were supposed to make our way to the entrance of the dungeon, but getting everyone there so we could start took a while, as usual.
+Meanwhile, the rest of us were all over the game world-working on other quests or pyping or whatever-or just logging into the game after getting home from work/school.
+Once invited, we knew we were supposed to make our way to the entrance of the dungeon, but getting everyone there so we could start took a while, as usual.
 Our official forming-up time was 5:30, and our official start time was 6:00, but we usually ended up starting at around 6:15 because some people tended to show up late.
 That night we started fighting monsters at around 6:10.
-In other words, I was in this raid group for almost an hour before the group actually started fighting monsters in MC.3 The task of forming a new raid group started by finding enough people who wanted to go at a certain time.
+In other words, I was in this raid group for almost an hour before the group actually started fighting monsters in MC.
+The task of forming a new raid group started by finding enough people who wanted to go at a certain time.
 Once that was done (which took several weeks because friends wanted to be invited with each other and it was difficult to find a time which fitted the schedules of 40 different people), the raid leader still had to deal with the task of getting everyone in the group together at the agreed upon time every week, twice a week.
-Some of us resented the fact that we sat around for upwards of an hour before actually fighting, and this is evidence of the tension some players had between their expectations of what it meant to "play a game"-that video and computer games are thought of as immediate gratifications-and the reality of playing-where participating in a shared activity required administrative overhead.
+Some of us resented the fact that we sat around for upwards of an hour before actually fighting, and this is evidence of the tension some players had between their expectations of what it meant to "play a game"-that video and computer games are thought of as immediate gratifications-and the reality of playing-where participating in a shared activity required administrative overhead (i. e., work).
 Others of us, however, did not mind the initial wait time and used it to greet each other and catch up with old friends.

-We discussed new things about the game, new discoveries about the game, new strategies to try out, or otherwise engaged in small-talk, and most of this talk was laidback with a lot of joking around.
+We discussed new things about the game, new discoveries about the game, new strategies to try out, or otherwise engaged in small-talk, and most of this talk was laid-back with a lot of joking around.
 For example, here is a snippet of what the rogues were talking about that night while we were gathering: